curl/everything-curl/curl-does.md

 Following that style of what unix command line tools worked, it was also never any question about that it should support multiple URLs on the command line.

+The command line tool is designed to work perfectly from scripts or other automatic means.
+It doesn't feature any other GUI or UI than mere text in and out.

 ### The library

 TBD